akka/akka/akka-docs/rst/scala/stream/stream-introduction.rst

 Motivation
 ==========

-The way we consume services from the internet today includes many instances of streaming data, both downloading from a service as well as uploading to it or peer-to-peer data transfers.
+The way we consume services from the Internet today includes many instances of streaming data, both downloading from a service as well as uploading to it or peer-to-peer data transfers.
 Regarding data as a stream of elements instead of in its entirety is very useful because it matches the way computers send and